WorkOfStan/mycms/README.md

 Note: `$MyCMS` name is expected by `ProjectSpecific extends ProjectCommon` class (@todo replace global $MyCMS by parameter handling)

+Note/todo: MyCMS requires godsdev/tools which is stack with PHP/7.
+Therefore MyCMS is limited by PHP/7 as well.

 ## Deployment

 ### `/dist`